I created this page in order to share information with other owners of these high precision Swiss lathes, or those that are interested in them.

 I also felt I needed an approximately 1 horsepower motor.
 The lathe needed to have a robust construction of cast iron and steel, in order to have the rigidity I needed to work on larger parts and tougher materials.

-I mention the above because if you are a model engineer or other hobbyist and you think you cannot have a large lathe for space reasons, a Habegger or Schaublin 102 bench mount is one of the best choices you can make.
+If you are a model engineer or other hobbyist and you think you cannot have a large lathe for space reasons, a Habegger or Schaublin 102 bench mount is one of the best choices you can make.

 I also needed the machine to be built to do high precision work.
 I had little confidence that I would be able to hold the tight tolerances I needed on one of the inexpensive asian imported lathes that are commonly available in the size I need.
 Everyone that has used one tells me they are “rough”.
 Outside of those machines, there were no other precision bench lathes available in my size range except for the German Prazi/ Wabeco lathes.